 Three Ways to Improve Team Performance

-What should you do if resources are preassigned?
+What should you do if resources will be preassigned by someone else?
 Use your interpersonal skills to influence the resource manager and others who select the team members.
 If possible, make your case for the people you need.

 “Researchers have found differences in individual productivity on the order of 10 to 1.
 Researchers have also identified dramatic differences in the productivity levels of entire teams.” — Steve McConnell (Rapid Development)

-For example, assume you are preassigned a team that lacks the skills to develop requirements.
+For example, assume you have been preassigned a team that lacks the skills to develop requirements.
 You could facilitate a mini-workshop where you (or a business analyst) teaches the team to define, analyze, document, and validate requirements.
-During the workshop, the exercises could be used to actually develop some of your project requirements.

-3. Improve the Interactions.
 Interactions come through daily one-on-one conversations, emails, team meetings, and teamwork.
-Be deliberate in the team’s communication and collaboration.
+Be intentional in your communication and collaboration.
 Use meeting agendas.
 Encourage collaboration early by facilitating team discussions, problem-solving, and brainstorming exercises.

 Are you ready to improve your team performance?
 If so, pick a project.
-It can be a new or existing project.
-If the project team has not been selected, see what you can do to influence the selection of team members.
-If your team has already been selected, what can you do to assess and develop the team?
+It can be a new project or an existing project.
+If the project team has not been selected, be clear about the skills and talents that are needed.
+If your team has already been selected, determine how you will assess and develop the team?
 Lastly, as you plan your next project meeting, use a facilitation technique such as a problem-solving exercise that will improve your team’s interaction.